nfroze/nfroze/README.md

 I'm passionate about building and securing systems the right way — from CI/CD pipelines to cloud deployments — and I believe in shift-left security, automation, and continuous learning to stay ahead of modern threats.

+**These projects represent more than technical skills** — they're months of self-directed learning, built unpaid in my own time with no mentorship.
+Every bug fixed at 2am, every successful GuardDuty→Lambda→Splunk integration, every architecture decision was earned through pure persistence.
+I didn't just learn DevSecOps, I lived it.

+This portfolio demonstrates the same grit, passion, and ownership I'll bring to your team.
+When I commit to something, I deliver — whether that's protecting the public as a Police Constable or securing cloud infrastructure as a DevSecOps engineer.

 ---

 ## 🔐 DevSecOps Projects